 - Storage Tips:

-- Keep dry, away from walls and off the ground
+- Keep cement dry, away from walls and off the ground to prevent moisture absorption

 Cement Brand Recommendations